 What we do share in common is our commitment to the religious journey and to the health and well-being of the world community.
 Ours is a “covenantal tradition,” and our covenant — or promise — to one another is to be engaged and to be faithful as we walk together on our journey.

-Our Covenant of Right Relations, which reminds and inspires us to bring our highest self to all of our relationships, particularly those here at church, was adopted at the Annual Meeting, May 18, 2008.
+Our Covenant of Right Relations was adopted at the Annual Meeting, May 18, 2008.
+It reminds and inspires us to bring our highest self to all of our relationships, particularly those here at church.

 With a sincere desire that our congregation flourish, I promise: